 With employees, Landed focuses on personal growth and wellness – “own your growth” is one of Landed’s recently established core values, and it is exemplified in many activities that we partake in as a company.
 Some of those activities include a weekly “Armchair Economist” session (where we learn about different topics in finance, real estate, and education) and “Personal Accountability Check-Ins” where we share personal goals that we’d like to focus on over the next six weeks.

 A few weeks into my time at Landed, we had a loosely facilitated Armchair Economist session where we discussed our personal financial practices, financial products we have found useful, and more.
 This session helped me start thinking about specific tips and strategies for holistically managing my financial picture.
-It was reassuring to watch people I admired and was impressed by open up about their own financial questions or insecurities.
+It was reassuring to watch people I admired and I was impressed by how they opened up about their own financial questions or insecurities.

 Since my new role focuses primarily on analyzing data, I started to wonder: if I was focused on data analysis at work all day, why wasn’t I paying closer attention to my own financial data?
 And now that my income was more predictable, why couldn’t I make a concrete plan and stick to it each month?